Increasing client upselling

 It’s since become one of those legendary statistics that is quoted across the internet, even though the number of survey respondents wasn't exactly huge and the report is over a decade old now.

 So why do we mention it here in the context of trying to increase B2B client upselling?
-It's because there is an obvious link between expanding business with existing clients and giving them outstanding service, and there is often a large client service perception gap that can be invisible to the company.
+It's because there is an obvious link between expanding business with existing clients and giving them outstanding service, and there is often a large client service perception gap that can be invisible to the agency.
 Worse, with client expectations rising, there is a risk of the gap remaining wide.

 “Upselling takes place now.
 Before Synergist, we wouldn’t have been able to achieve that.
 Having the data makes all the difference.”

 It's all about improving the quality of service.
-For some clients it can be an eye-opener when the service provider delivers a step change in detailed information about project progress, time spent to date, landmarks achieved, automatic alerts and project health reports, particularly if their previous experience with suppliers included almost none of these.
+For some clients it can be an eye-opener when the agency delivers a step change in detailed information about project progress, time spent to date, landmarks achieved, automatic alerts and project health reports, particularly if their previous experience with suppliers included almost none of these.

 He told us: